 Dr. Langhans has now identified a novel molecular target of curcumin, the anaphase-promoting complex (APC) component Cdc27/APC3, that could be used as a biomarker to predict which patients respond to curcumin-based therapy.
 In addition, a full patent application is being submitted claiming Cdc27 not only as a biomarker, but also as a target for drug development of novel anti-cancer drugs.

 To circumvent the blood-brain barrier, a natural impediment for efficient drug delivery to the brain, researchers at the Cancer Epigenetics lab are developing, in collaboration with the Department of Materials Science and Engineering at the University of Delaware, a nano-hydrogel approach for direct drug delivery to brain tumors.
 Initial studies confirmed that the hydrogels are suitable drug carriers with a sustained drug release profile.
 The project was supported by the Center of Biomedical Research Excellence (COBRE) at the University of Delaware.

-Based on this work a patent application was submitted during 2012: “Method for identifying therapeutic agents for treatment of cancer.”
+Based on this work a patent application was submitted: “Method for identifying therapeutic agents for treatment of cancer.”